 Charles Darwin finally went public with his theory of evolution by means of Natural Selection on 1st July 1858.
-His friends Joseph Dalton Hooker and Charles Lyell had arranged for a hastily compiled paper to be read at the Linnean Society of London.
+His friends Joseph Dalton Hooker and Charles Lyell had arranged for a hastily compiled collection of papers to be read at the Linnean Society of London.
 The death of his infant son three days earlier prevented Darwin from attending.

-Lyell in particular had encouraged Darwin to publish his ideas as soon as possible, fearing his friend might be scooped.
+Lyell in particular had encouraged Darwin to publish his ideas as soon as possible, perhaps fearing his friend might be scooped.
 Two years earlier, after almost two decades’ research, Darwin had finally begun writing his ‘big species book’.
 But Darwin’s plans for his magnum opus went out the window when he received a letter from Alfred Russel Wallace, who was collecting specimens in the Malay Archipelago.
 Wallace’s letter included a paper describing a theory uncannily similar to Darwin’s own.
-Lyell’s fears for Darwin’s scientific priority had proved well founded.

 At this point, conspiracy theorists are in the habit of claiming Darwin did the dirty on Wallace by going quickly to press before Wallace could return to Britain.
 Some have even gone so far as to suggest Darwin stole Wallace’s idea: an allegation most charitably described as bullshit.

 Darwin was devastated by Wallace’s letter.
 He immediately forwarded Wallace’s paper to Lyell, indicating he felt honour-bound to see it published.
 But he was understandably reluctant not to receive due credit for the theory he had been working on for 20 years.
 A week later, in response to a reply from Lyell (now lost) Darwin explained: